10 Bills You Probably Don't Know Are Negotiable

 Prostock-studio/Adobe senior black businessman talking on phone holding papers working indoors

 Your phone bill can eat a significant portion of your income.
-This is especially the case if you upgrade to the newest iPhone model as soon as it’s available and add that cost to two years of carrier service.
+This is especially true if you upgrade to the newest iPhone model as soon as it’s available and add that cost to two years of carrier service.

 Electronics